LMC completes latest series of Red Meat Teacher Workshops

 The workshops covered topics which supported the learning outcomes for post-primary students, including the vital role of the Northern Ireland Farm Quality Assurance scheme in the production of world class, fully traceable beef and lamb, the science of marinating beef and lamb and the importance of sustainability and food waste.

 Head of Marketing and Communications at LMC, Lauren Patterson, commented on the success of this year’s workshops saying: “LMC is delighted to have completed another series of successful red meat workshops this year.
-These workshops further enhance our extensive post-primary education program and serve as a great foundation for knowledge transfer, allowing us to support Food and Nutrition teachers in a practical manner, while encouraging them to incorporate and promote NIFQA beef and lamb in the classroom.”
+These workshops further enhance our extensive post-primary education program and serve as a great foundation for knowledge transfer, allowing us to support Food and Nutrition teachers in a practical manner.”

 All of the teachers who attended the workshop rated it 5 stars, with one teacher leaving feedback which read, “The practical workshop was fantastic, giving examples relevant to both practical and theory lessons in the classroom.
 I have been to a variety of LMC workshops in the past and they have all been great.
 I would definitely recommend to other staff teaching food and nutrition.”